mamun2519/learn-devOps-concept/os/readme.md

 - XFS ⇒ Optimized for large file and volumes, offering superior performance and scalibilty
 - EXT4 ⇒ Performs well across various file sizes but is less efficient with extremely large files.

+### FileSystem Structure

+1. **/ (root) Directory:** The Linux FilesStyem starts at the root directory, denoted by a single slash (/) form which all other files and directories branch out.